bioinfo-ucsd/BISB-Bootcamp-2023/website/ucsd-onboarding.md

 As a graduate student, you should make sure to obtain a [UCSD Campus ID Card](https://students.ucsd.edu/finances/campus-cards/index.html).
 You can find information about how to get your first ID card on the [UCSD Campus Card Office website](https://sfs.ucsd.edu/campus-cards/your-student-id.html).

 In order to obtain your ID card, you will need to provide a picture (instructions at the above link) and then pick up your ID card from the Campus Card Office when you arrive on campus.
+However, this may be superseded by instruction from the BISB Program Coordinator, Fran Perez Estrada.

 BISB will not be distributing cards, so you must pick up the ID card directly from the Campus Card Office yourself.
 You will need to provide your campus ID card at the Graduate Division Resource Fair in September, so you should plan to pick up your ID card before then.